Place names of Te Tau ihu

 On 1 August 2014, a number of new or altered geographic names took effect as a result of the following Treaty Claims settlements:

-More information about, and exact location of, these places can be found on Land Information New Zealand's Gazeteer or the GIS maps produced by Nelson City Council, Tasman District and Marlborough District Councils.
-History, orgin and meaning information about the names has been taken from the LINZ Gazeteer.
-More complete information about the cultural associations iwi have with places and resources throughout the top of the south can be found in the Te Tau Ihu Statutory Acknowledgements, 2014 [PDF] (Nelson City Council, Tasman District Council, Marlborough District Council).
+More information about, and exact location of, these places can be found on Land Information New Zealand's Gazeteer or the GIS maps produced by Nelson City, Tasman and Marlborough District Councils.
+History, origin and meaning information about the names has been taken from the LINZ Gazeteer.
+More complete information about the cultural associations iwi have with places and resources, throughout the top of the south, can be found in the Te Tau Ihu Statutory Acknowledgements, 2014 [PDF] (Nelson City Council, Tasman District Council, Marlborough District Council).
 A statutory acknowledgement recognises the particular cultural, spiritual, historical and traditional association of an iwi with an identified site/area and is one form of redress [PDF] required by the Te Tau Ihu Settlement Act(s).

 - Pikimai/ Church Hill